djdarien/macpi/README.md

 Mac OS 8.1 on a Raspberry Pi without a full desktop!
 ===

-Works with Pi3B or later
+*Works with Pi3B or later

-Uses basilisk II emulator.
+*Uses basilisk II emulator.

-Recommended to install rasbian lite as distro choice, otherwise the whole without a desktop (X11) is kinda of useless :)
+*Recommended to install rasbian lite as distro choice, otherwise the whole without a desktop (X11) is kinda of useless :)

+AUTOMATED FULL INSTALL SCRIPT :
+This can be used as alternative or if it doesnt work follow the guide below :)

-install Basilisk II without a full desktop (X11) on raspberry pi ( using raspbian stretch lite for distro)
+Install Basilisk II without a full desktop (X11) on raspberry pi ( using raspbian stretch lite for distro)
 ===

 ```